reflectoring/reflectoring.github.io/_posts/2020-09-31-spring-component-scanning.md

 ### `@Repository`

 We can use the `@Repository` stereotype for DAO classes which are responsible for providing access to database entities.

 If we are using Spring Data for managing database operations, then we should use the Spring Data Repository interface instead of building our own `@Repository`-annotated classes.

 ## When to Use Component Scanning

 Spring provides a mechanism to identify Spring bean candidates explicitly through the `@ComponentScan` annotation.

-We'll look into various properties which we can use in further sections.

-For a normal Spring application, we can tell Spring to perform a component scan by explicitly specifying in XML configuration or Java Configuration.

 If the application is a Spring Boot application, then all the packages under the package containing the Spring Boot application class will be covered by an implicit component scan.

 Spring Boot's `@SpringBootApplication` annotation implies the `@Configuration`, `@ComponentScan`, and `@EnableAutoConfiguration` annotations.

-The `@ComponentScan` annotation will scan for the components in the current package and all its sub-packages.
+By default, the `@ComponentScan` annotation will scan for components in the current package and all its sub-packages.
 So if your application doesn't have a varying package structure then there is no need for explicit component scanning.

-**Specifying `@Configuration` in the default package will tell Spring to scan all the classes in all the jars in the classpath.
-This is dangerous!**
+**Specifying a `@Configuration`-annotated class in the default package will tell Spring to scan all the classes in all the JARS in the classpath.
+Don't do that!**

 ## How to Use `@ComponentScan`

 We use the `@ComponentScan` annotation along with the `@Configuration` annotation to tell Spring to scan classes that are annotated with any stereotype annotation.
 The `@ComponentScan` annotation provides different attributes that we can modify to get desired scanning behavior.

-We'll be using `ApplicationContext`'s `getBeanDefinitionNames()` method throughout this article to check out the list of beans created under the application context:
+We'll be using `ApplicationContext`'s `getBeanDefinitionNames()` method throughout this article to check out the list of beans that have successfully been scanned and added to the application context:

 ```java
 @Component